 In this section, we’re going to delve into the types of residence information you’ll see from an applicant and what to look for as you review everything.

 An applicant’s current residence is the first step in your journey looking back at the residence history.
-Here, we’ll outline the information you’ll receive on a standard rental application and then tell you exactly what it means and how you can use it to find a good tenant.
+Here, we’ll outline the information you’ll receive on a standard rental application and then tell you exactly what it means and how you can use it to find good tenants.

 - Landlord name and contact information.
 It’s always a great opportunity to be able to contact landlord references to learn more about the applicant and verify rental history.
 Off the bat, there should be no reason why a landlord’s contact information is not provided by the applicant.
 If this information is missing and the applicant does not want to provide it, that’s a huge red flag.